The Bankrate promise

 Federal vs. private loan: What type of student loan is best for me?

-The answer to this question depends on your unique financial situation.
+Many people wonder: are federal student loans better than private?
+But the answer to this question depends on your unique financial situation.
 Still, federal student loans are generally the best starting point for most college students and their parents.
 These loans come with protections and benefits, like fixed interest rates, subsidies and repayment programs, that can’t be matched by private lenders.
 However, there are a few instances when you should consider private student loans.

 For example, if you’ve exhausted the federal student loan limit, private loans could finance the remainder of your education.
 And if you’re a graduate or professional college student or a parent facing higher interest rates on federal loans, it might not hurt to shop around and compare rates with various private lenders to determine if you can get a better offer.